The Goethe-Institut embarks on a new journey | DW | 16.11.2020

 Read more: Julius von Bismarck: The threat level for artists and journalists is the same

-Under Lehmann's direction, the Goethe-Institut began tackling a range of challenges, including, for instance, becoming more digital and offering online language courses.
-But he also steered the cultural institution through rough waters, particularly in the years following the global financial crisis in 2008.
+Under Lehmann's direction, the Goethe-Institut began tackling a range of challenges, including becoming more digital and offering online language courses.
+He also steered the cultural institution through rough waters, particularly in the years following the global financial crisis in 2008.

 As he hands over the management of the Goethe-Institut into the highly capable hands of ethnologist Carola Lentz, he leaves behind a well-structured foundation.
 That is key as great challenges await.